DUR6NA/Odyssey/README.md

 | Primary Font | `jsonAdventure_primaryFont` | `Cinzel` |
 | Secondary Font | `jsonAdventure_secondaryFont` | `Merriweather` |

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on [GitHub](https://github.com/DUR6NA/Odyssey).

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/my-feature`)
-3. Commit your changes
-4. Push to the branch and open a Pull Request

 ## License

 This project is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE).